syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% highlight vb.net %}

-'Adds a slide to the PowerPoint presentation
+'Adds a slide to the PowerPoint Presentation

 Dim firstSlide As ISlide = presentationDocument.Slides.Add(SlideLayoutType.Blank)